projectceladon/celadon-documentation/source/getting_started/on-container.rst

    Guide to set up the |C| source tree and the build environment.
 There are two build targets associated with the CIC builds:

-   cic
+   :makevar:`cic`

-      target to compliant with Android CDD
+      The lunch target which is Android CDD compliant.

-   cic_dev
+   :makevar:`cic_dev`

-      target for development purposes (available on the CIC branch of the |C|
+      The lunch target for development purposes (available on the CIC branch of the |C|
       Android-P release)

 #.
-Run the following commands to select **cic-userdebug** as the lunch
+Run the following commands to select :makevar:`cic_dev-userdebug` as the lunch
    target and start the build.
 The CIC package is generated at :file:`$OUT/$TARGET_PRODUCT-*.tar.gz`.

    .. code-block:: bash

       $ source build/envsetup.sh
-      $ lunch cic-userdebug
+      $ lunch cic_dev-userdebug
       $ make cic -j $(nproc)

 .. _deploy-cic-on-target: